Business Education - UG (BED)

 A minimum of 300 hours of a supervised occupational experience or a supervised internship program in an approved work station or institution.
 The experience is coordinated and supervised by a qualified coordinator of occupational education.
 A series of activities are designed to relate job and intern experiences to the student's future role as an employee or a professional teacher.
 The student will be evaluated by the supervising employer and the Unveristy supervisor.

-BED 490 Independent Research & Study 1-6 Credits
+BED 490 Independent Study: Research and Creative Expression 1-6 Credits

 Provides the student with an opportunity to study an area of personal interest.
 The outline for the study must be accepted by a sponsoring professor and aproved by the student's department and academic dean.
 The number of semester hours credit to be assigned is determined by the department.